 Working environments and activities are incredibly varied.
 Hazards exist in all workplaces, but specific risks come with doing different jobs.
 The workers compensation scheme in your state covers a broad range of activities:

-– In some cases, workers compensation insurance can cover you for stress-related injuries.
-Heart attacks and strokes, for instance,
+∗ In some cases, workers compensation insurance can cover you for stress-related injuries.

 The fact of the matter is that being unable to work is no joke – be it because you are injured or you have contracted a work-related illness or disease.
-We understand that when you are down, you will sometimes need help to get back on your feet and return to work.
-That is what workers compensation is designed to do, and our No Win, No Fee commitment is designed to give you access to expert workers compensation lawyers, no matter how being unable to work has affected your finances.
+We understand that when you are down, you will need help getting back on your feet and return to work.
+That is what workers compensation is designed to do, and our No Win, No Fee commitment is designed to give you access to expert workers compensation lawyers, no matter what your financial circumstances.

-At KINGSLEY LAWSON LAWYERS, we won’t charge you a single cent for a claim that isn’t successful – and if your case is upheld, we’ll only charge you for the work required to get there.
-If you need compensation for injury at work purposes, call us today on 1800 96 00 96 to have a no-obligation chat about your specific case.
-Our friendly team will be happy to discuss insurance, compensation injury at work, benefits – or answer any other questions you have.
+At Kingsley Lawson Lawyers, we won’t charge you a single cent for a claim that isn’t successful – and if your case is upheld, we’ll only charge you for the work required to get there.
+If you need a workers compensation lawyer call us today on 1800 96 00 96 to have an obligation-free discussion about your circumstances.